8. Capacitor Discharge Bonder (2026)

 Safety Margin from Maximum (4.6J):

-The maximum energy is a catastrophic failure point (vaporization).
+The maximum energy is a catastrophic failure point (vaporisation).
 A good design operates far from this cliff.
 A sweet spot should have a comfortable buffer, at least 40-50% below the maximum, to account for variations in hand placement, surface oxidation, and capacitor voltage tolerance.

 This suggests operating below ~2.3 - 2.8J.